 Pulcinella is a dark coloured mask that has a sizeable hook nose that looks like a beak, and slanted eyes.
 Additionally, it has very little adornment or decoration and is traditionally worn with loose-fitting black overalls.

 A pierrot mask is similar to the Arlecchino.
 It is a full coverage white mask and represents a stock character of pantomime and Commedia dell’Arte.

-12) Today, masquerade balls are typically seen in Venice and New Orleans and during celebrations such as Halloween and Mardi Gras.
-However, they are not a part of our culture anymore and are viewed as a novelty.
+12) Today, masquerade balls are held in Venice and New Orleans.
+And during celebrations such as Halloween and Mardi Gras.
+However, they are not a part of our culture anymore and are more of a novelty.